-Master of Science in Speech Language Pathology
+Master of Science in Speech-Language Pathology

 Our campus program is a 2-year program that includes both academic coursework and clinical work on and off campus.
 Our campus-based students begin clinical practicum in their first semester of graduate education along with didactic courses.
 Each student is able to pursue a wide range of clinical assignments, with community practica in the summer and second year of study, culminating in an 8-week full-time externship in the final summer semester.
 Students work with clients of all ages, as well as across multiple disorder areas.
 Students successfully completing the master's degree will be prepared to take the Praxis examination and enter the workforce to help those with communication needs.

 Our online program is 3 years.
 It is an innovative program that allows students to complete academic coursework in the comfort of their own homes.
 It is designed for those who live in rural areas, or those who have work or other personal/family obligations that would make a traditional graduate program difficult.
 The academic coursework is completely online.
 There are two on-campus clinical practicum experiences held during the summers.
 The first summer clinical experience is held on the Pocatello Campus and requires 8 weeks of participation.
 The second summer clinical experience is held on the Meridian Campus and is 1 week.
 Summer clinical experiences on campus enrich the program and prepare students to continue with clinical work in their home town area.
 In the final summer semester, the student will complete an 8 week full-time externship in their hometown area.
-The online master's degree program in speech-language pathology is as similar as possible to the traditional campus program.
+The Online Master's Degree Program in Speech-Language Pathology is as similar as possible to the traditional campus program.

-International students who are currently residing in the United States are not eligible for the online graduate program, but are welcome to apply to the Pocatello or Meridian Campus.
+International students who are currently residing in the United States are not eligible for the Online graduate program, but are welcome to apply to the Pocatello or Meridian Campus.

 CSD Graduate Manual (pdf)

-Contact Speech/Language Pathology
+Contact Speech-Language Pathology